 Notice of Sale

 A printed notice of the time and place of the sale containing a description of the property to be sold must be posted at least fifty-six (56) days before the sale in three public places in the town or city in which the property is located.
-The same three-day requirement applies if the sale is to be held in another town or city.
+The same three-public-place posting requirement applies if the sale will occur in a different town or city.

 Service by the sheriff of a copy of said notice on the judgment debtor must be made as provided in section 308.
 A list must be furnished to the sheriff by the judgment creditor containing the following: